 To be worthwhile you need to act on the data, so the tool should report the data collected from customers in a way that helps you to understand what you need to do to improve.

 Survey Tool Options

 So now we have the attributes we want to compare, let’s look at the options.

 Dedicated On-line Survey Tools: Survey Monkey et. al.

 It seems that as long as there has been an internet there have been on-line survey tools.
-Probably the most well known of these is SurveyMonkey but there are tens of other companies out there that deliver similar functions at a range of price points.
+Probably the most well known of these is SurveyMonkey but there are tens of other companies that deliver similar functions at a range of price points.